PABCon/utina/docs/guides/princing component.md

 ![](../../assets/105.png)

-4.After completing the following information, click on the &#39;Save&#39; button
+4. After completing the following information, click on the &#39;Save&#39; button

 ![](../../assets/106.png)